 Anthony represents property developers, contractors, material suppliers, public entities and sureties in contract breach matters, payment and performance bond claims, change order and extra work disputes, public bid disputes, construction defect cases, delay claims, mechanic’s lien claims and trust diversion matters from inception, to trial and appeal.
-Anthony counsels clients on construction contract drafting and administration, insurance coverage, project bonding requirements, union labor issues and construction risk exposure.
+Anthony counsels clients on construction contract drafting, project administration, insurance, bonding, union issues and construction risk exposure.

 Anthony currently serves as a member of the Long Island Regional Leadership Committee for the Empire Chapter of the Associated Builders and Contractor’s trade association.
 Anthony is also a member of the Connetquot Central School District Facility Advisory Committee.

 - Aurora Contractors, Inc. v.
 West Babylon Public Library.
 Successful defense of the public library in its attempt to reduce its exposure to general contractor concerning a contract payment dispute involving modernization of the facility.
-The case settled after two days of trial for approximately 15% of what was initially demanded at the start of the trial.
+The case settled favorably after two days of trial for a mere 15% of what was initially demanded at the start of the trial.

 - Flintlock Construction Services, LLC v.
 Tritel Construction Group.
 Represented general contractor in its tortious interference with construction contract claim against competitor and its individual owners.
 On the second day of trial the case settled in favor of the general contractor for a confidential sum.

 - Naftali 267 LLC v.
 267 Sixth Street LLC.
 Represented subcontractor on its mechanic’s lien foreclosure claim concerning pile driving work at a stalled construction project.
 When all other subcontractors accepted less than fifty cents on the dollar for their respective lien claims, the represented subcontractor went forward with its claim and obtained a judgment of foreclosure for the full amount of its lien plus accrued interest.
-The property owner went on to pay the subcontractor $640,000.00 in satisfaction of the judgment.
+The property owner went on to pay the subcontractor $640,000.00 to satisfy the judgment.